Erin O'Toole

+After Scheer resigned as leader in late 2019, O'Toole ran a successful leadership campaign, defeating former Progressive Conservative leader Peter MacKay in the 2020 leadership election.
+O'Toole's domestic policies included support for the elimination of the federal deficit, the simplification of federal taxes, a low carbon savings account, and pipeline construction.
+In foreign policy, he advocated for a CANZUK agreement and a hard-line approach to the Chinese government.
+Although he positioned himself as a "true blue" conservative during the leadership race, O'Toole began embracing a more centrist approach, and reversed his previous opposition towards the federal carbon tax and assault weapons ban.

+O'Toole lost the 2021 federal election to the Liberal Party led by Prime Minister Justin Trudeau, with the Conservatives winning the same number of seats as they held before the election.
+Although O'Toole pledged to remain as leader, his attempts to move the Conservative Party to the centre gained criticism from a considerable number of party MPs, who ousted him on February 2, 2022, through a leadership review.

 Early life and career

 O'Toole was born in Montreal, Quebec, on January 22, 1973, the son of Mollie (née Hall) and John O'Toole, who served as the member of Provincial Parliament (MPP) for Durham in the Legislative Assembly of Ontario between 1995 and 2014.
-His father is of Irish descent, and his mother was born in London, England, and came to Canada after World War II.
+His father is of Irish descent.
+His mother was born in London, England, and came to Canada after World War II.
 Following his mother's death when he was nine years old, his family moved to Port Perry, Ontario, where he attended elementary school.
 O'Toole and his family later moved to Bowmanville, Ontario, where he graduated from Bowmanville High School.

 In 1991, O'Toole joined the military, enrolling at the Royal Military College of Canada in Kingston, Ontario.
 He graduated with an honours Bachelor of Arts degree in history and political science in 1995.

 Military career

 Following his graduation, O'Toole was commissioned as an officer in the Canadian Forces Air Command.
 He was first posted to Trenton, Ontario, where he was involved in search and rescue operations.
 O'Toole also spent time at 17 Wing in Winnipeg, Manitoba, where he completed his training as an air navigator.

 In 1997, O'Toole was posted to 12 Wing in Shearwater, Nova Scotia.
 While serving at this post, O'Toole flew as a tactical navigator on a CH-124 (Sea King) helicopter with 423 Squadron, conducted maritime surveillance, and performed search and rescue and naval support operations.
 While serving at 12 Wing, O'Toole was promoted to the rank of captain and was awarded the Sikorsky Helicopter Rescue Award for rescuing an injured fisherman at sea.

 In 2000, O'Toole completed his active service in the military.
 He transferred to the reserves, working as a training officer running flight simulators, while he pursued a law degree.
 He received the Canadian Forces' Decoration for 12 years of service to Canada.